Urgent action needs to be taken to provide support for people applying for Universal Credit

 Bishop of Dover calls for urgent action on Universal Credit

-The campaign is also calling for improvements to the design of Universal Credit and a long-term commitment to ensure the social security system provides people with an adequate income to afford good food on a regular basis.
+The campaign is also calling for improvements to the design of Universal Credit and a long-term commitment to ensuring the social security system provides people with an adequate income to afford good food on a regular basis.

-- The End Hunger UK campaign believes everyone should have access to good food and nobody should have to go to bed hungry.
+The End Hunger UK campaign believes everyone should have access to good food and nobody should have to go to bed hungry.
 It aims to end food poverty in the UK by tackling its root causes.
-It is a campaign jointly supported by many national organisations, including the Church of England, Baptists Together; Caritas Social Action Network; Child Poverty Action Group; Church Action on Poverty; the Church of Scotland; FareShare; First Steps Nutrition; Food Bank As It Is; Food Ethics Council; The Food Foundation; the Independent Food Aid Network; Food Matters; Magic Breakfast; the Methodist Church; Nourish Scotland; Oxfam; Quaker Peace and Social Witness; Sustain: the alliance for better food and farming; The Trussell Trust; and the United Reformed Church.
+It is a campaign jointly supported by many national organisations, including the Church of England; Baptists Together; Caritas Social Action Network; Child Poverty Action Group; Church Action on Poverty; the Church of Scotland; FareShare; First Steps Nutrition; Food Bank As It Is; Food Ethics Council; The Food Foundation; the Independent Food Aid Network; Food Matters; Magic Breakfast; the Methodist Church; Nourish Scotland; Oxfam; Quaker Peace and Social Witness; Sustain: the alliance for better food and farming; The Trussell Trust; and the United Reformed Church.

 Nearly one in five Church of England churches (19%) runs a food bank, either alone or in partnership.
 Nearly all churches (93%) support food banks in some way, including providing a venue, volunteers, and donations.
 (According to Church Urban Fund and Church of England research published earlier this year).